-The demand for and provision of education is taken for granted in modern society.
-As a rule this is associated with its role in development, economic progress in increasing the standard of living, the supply of manpower and, in particular, the significance that it has for the individual.
+The provision of education is regarded as implicit in modern society and because of its role in development, economic progress in increasing the standard of living, the supply of manpower and, in particular, the significance that it has for the individual.
 However, education also has a socializing function which means that it cannot be seen in isolation from the society in which it exists.
 In a country like South Africa, with its complex population composition, great demands are made on education in respect of its task to involve the inhabitants of the country in meaningful relations.
 In the light of these general points of departure it is obvious that attention must be paid to education.
 The school and university population is discussed first, and this is followed by a discussion of inequalities in the provision of education, focus points in education and, finally, the formal structuring of education.